An introduction to the categorical p-adic Langlands program: Introduction

 \subsection{A brief guide to the notes}

 These notes cover many topics, and we hope that it is possible to read many of the sections more or less independently from each other, referring back for definitions where necessary.
-In Section~\ref{sec: TW patching} we give an idiosyncratic introduction to the Taylor--Wiles method, guided by its connections to the classical $p$-adic local Langlands correspondence for $\GL_2(\Qp)$, and its role in motivating our conjectures.
+After setting up some notation in Section~\ref{sec:notation}, in Section~\ref{sec: TW patching} we give an idiosyncratic introduction to the Taylor--Wiles method, guided by its connections to the classical $p$-adic local Langlands correspondence for $\GL_2(\Qp)$, and its role in motivating our conjectures.
 In Section~\ref{sec:moduli-stacks-phi-gamma} we very briefly recall the definitions and basic properties of the stacks of $(\varphi,\Gamma)$-modules from~\cite{emertongeepicture}.
 The rather longer Section~\ref{sec:analytic-case} explores analogues of these constructions in the ``analytic'' context of $(\varphi,\Gamma)$-modules over Robba rings.

 Section~\ref{sec: categorical conjectures} states our main (local) $p$-adic Langlands conjectures, in both the Banach and analytic settings, and explains their relationships to other topics in the literature, e.g.\ the Breuil--M\'ezard conjecture.
 We then explain what is known about these conjectures in Section~\ref{sec: known cases}; as well as the relatively straightforward case of~$\GL_1$, we explain forthcoming work of Andrea Dotto with M.E.\ and T.G.\ which proves the Banach conjecture for $\GL_2(\Qp)$, and we explain some evidence for the Banach conjecture for $\GL_2(F)$ for $F/\Qp$ unramified.
 Section~\ref{sec: categoric LL for l not p} briefly recalls some of the results and expectations in the case $\ell\ne p$.
 This material is used in Section~\ref{sec: global stacks and cohomology of Shimura varieties}, which explains conjectures on the (completed) cohomology of Shimura varieties and eigenvarieties.